Spin-off Blog Project

 Until now, our company has been publishing various blogs related to annotation and AI.
 In those, we have focused on conveying general knowledge and know-how.
 While the task of annotation may seem simple when expressed in words, it is a task that inevitably involves a lot of human interaction due to its inherent "ambiguity" and the fact that it is a "task that cannot be avoided by humans."
 Therefore, it often becomes quite messy and cannot be resolved with the neat theories that are commonly found.
 In order to ensure quality and productivity, a variety of experiences and know-how are actually required.

-Therefore, we believe that understanding the actual problems that occur in the field of annotation and how to address them can serve as valuable hints for leading to successful annotation.
+Therefore, we believe that knowing the specific problems that occur in actual annotation sites and how to respond to them can serve as useful hints for successfully leading annotations.

-In our company, we want to share what actually happens on-site and the specific responses and measures we take.
-Unlike a regular blog, we aim to convey the realities of the field with our spin-off blog project titled: "Annotation Supporting AI in the DX Era: The Reality of the Analog Field," including our unique characteristics and commitments.
+At our company’s sites, what actually happens and what specific responses and measures are taken.
+Unlike regular blogs, under the spin-off blog project titled "Annotation Supporting AI in the DX Era: The Reality of Its Analog Field," we would like to convey the real situation on site, including our company’s unique characteristics and particular commitments.

 >>Past Published Blogs (Partial)